BrennanStein/procelio-translation/README.md

 #### If run from the repo root directory...
 `.\proceliotool.exe lang .\files\ENGLISH`

-(For creating a new file, you can also copy-paste the English pack and replace as necessary)
+(For creating a new file, you can also copy-paste the English pack and replace as necessary -- though note, )

 For mass-release, lang files must be built and deployed serverside for one of the devs.